 3. I2C (Inter-Integrated Circuit): I2C is a versatile protocol that allows multiple devices to share the same communication lines (two wires), making it efficient for connecting peripherals with minimal pin usage.
 It’s often used in setups with multiple sensors or modules, enabling smooth, multi-device integration.

-To explore these interfaces in practice, take a look at the ESP32 pinout for connecting various components.
 Gaining familiarity with these communication options expands your project possibilities, allowing you to integrate a range of boards and devices to bring your ideas to life.
 Starting with an Arduino kit is a great way to begin experimenting.

 Popular Microcontroller Applications